Why Social Media is a Recipe for Success for Your Restaurant

 Finally, make sure your new consumers can find you.
 Make it as easy as possible for a customer to learn everything they need to know to make their dining choices.
 Enter your full contact information: address, telephone number and opening hours.
 If you are a seasonal restaurant and your business schedule varies during the year, make sure you have posted this information online.

-Include details on your location and how to get there, let people know if there are any accessibility issues and where they need to go to park or use public transportation.
+Include details on your location and how to get there, let people know if there are any accessibility issues and where they need to go to the park or use public transportation.

 The more information you give your potential customers, the less queries you will get for simple information, freeing up more of your time for genuine enquiries.